Nordea and DNB to combine Baltic operations

 Nordea and DNB will have equal voting rights over the combined bank, while having different economic ownership levels that reflect the relative equity value of their contribution to the combined bank at the time of closing.
 The transaction is conditional upon regulatory approvals and conditions, and is expected to close around Q2 2017.
 The banks will operate independently until all necessary approvals have been received.

-With regard to the announcement we invite you to an online press meeting.
+With regard to the announcement we invite you to a press meeting.
 Inga Skisaker, Head of Banking Baltic Countries, Nordea and Mats Wermelin, Head of Baltic Division, DNB will participate.
-The online press meeting will be will be available on our webpage www.nordea.lv.

 Place: The Radisson Blu Hotel Latvija, Elizabetes 55, Riga, Latvia